Christian Democratic Union of Germany: Post-Merkel and Merz era (2018–present)

 Kramp-Karrenbauer remained in office as Minister of Defence and interim party leader from February until the leadership election was held in January 2021.
 Originally scheduled for April 2020, it was delayed multiple times due to the COVID-19 pandemic, and was ultimately held online.
 Minister-President of North Rhine-Westphalia Armin Laschet won the election with 52.8% of delegate votes.
 His main opponent Friedrich Merz, was seen as more right-wing, who won 47.2% of vote; Merz had also run against Kramp-Karrenbauer in 2018 and been defeated.
 Laschet's election was seen as an affirmation of Merkel's leadership and the CDU's centrist orientation.

-On 7 October 2021, Armin Laschet, signaled that he would step down after a disastrous general election result, with the CDU suffering its worst general election result since the 1949 West German federal election.
-A new leadership election was called in December and Friedrich Merz, of the right-wing faction of the CDU, was elected by a large majority of 62,1% of voters, defeating pro-Merkel candidates Norbert Röttgen and Helge Braun.
+On 7 October 2021, Armin Laschet, signaled that he would step down after a disastrous general election result, with the CDU suffering its worst ever general election result.
+A new leadership election was called in December and Friedrich Merz, of the right-wing faction of the CDU, was elected by a large majority of 62.1% of voters, defeating pro-Merkel candidates Norbert Röttgen and Helge Braun.
 The Congress of the CDU officially elected Merz as new party Chairman on 22 January 2022, and he assumed office on 31 January 2022.

-Voter base
+In the 2024 European parliament election, the CDU remained the largest party in Germany, winning 30.0% of the vote in a combined list with the CSU, led by CSU MEP Manfred Weber.
+The combined list held on to all 29 seats, with the CDU maintaining 23 seats while the CSU had the remaining 6 seats.
+In October 2024, CDU again became proponents of nuclear energy, advocating reactivation of closed reactors and construction of new plants.

-While Adenauer and Erhard co-operated with non-Nazi parties to their right, the CDU has later worked to marginalize its right-wing opposition.
-The loss of anti-communism as a political theme, secularization and the cultural revolutions in West Germany occurring since the 1960s have challenged the viability of the CDU.
+The CDU contested the 2025 German federal election with Friedrich Merz as their chancellor candidate.
+Their manifesto signalled a shift to the right on immigration as well as increased support for Ukraine.
+The CDU eventually won the election, gaining 12 seats.
+Following the election results, the CDU began negotiations with the SPD to form another grand coalition.
+In May 2025, Friedrich Merz, leader of the CDU, formed a coalition government between the CDU/CSU and the SPD (grand coalition).
+Co-leader of the SPD, Lars Klingbeil, became vice chancellor and finance minister of the new government.